-Can the owner of a semi-private golf course charge different prices to different members?
+Can a semi-private golf course owner charge different dues to members?

 Full question: